JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 This package does not support finite-sized particles and, as a result, there is also no support for collision between particles.

 ---

-## Usage
-It is highly suggested to first read the [High Level API](/basic/high_level).

-See the [Visualizing](visualizing) page for plotting, animating, etc.

-For more advanced usage see the [Low Level API](/basic/low_level) and all other sections of this documentation.

-The discussion about [numerical precision](/physics/#numerical-precision) is done in the [Physics](/physics) page.

-The [Lyapunov Exponents](/lyapunovs) page has info on how to compute the Lyapunov spectrum of a billiard.

----